darkeclipz/calcupy/README.md

 # Usage

 Enter an expression to get started.
-The calculator will first evaluate the expression and determine if it is an expression, equality or inequality.
+The calculator will evaluate the expression and determine if it is an expression, equality or inequality.
 If it is an expression with one variable, a line plot, and single variable calculus is available.
 If the expression has two variables, a surface, contour and gradient plot are available, as well as multivariable calculus functions.
 Otherwise there are basic algebra methods available, such as solving for one variable, expanding, factoring, finding factors, and trigonometric expansions.

-Base on what type of expression and how many variables there are, the following functionality is available:
+Based on what type of expression and how many variables there are, the following functionality is available:

 |Variables|Type|Action|
 |--|--|--|